AykhanUV/Afnify/README.md

 # Afnify Prebuilds
-All new releases of product Afnify with required vendor (ReVanced gmsCore) There is going to be issues tab for bug reports
+All new releases of product Afnify with required gms (ReVanced gmsCore) There is going to be issues tab for bug reports